 The first obvious distinction between these two options is that residential rehab consists of residing in a rehab facility with access to 24-hour medical and emotional support.
 Residential rehab can last 28 days to six months, depending on the needs of you or your loved one.

 Another option is to attend therapy sessions and other forms of treatment at a rehab facility about 10-12 hours a week while residing at home for the rest of the week through an intensive outpatient program.
-A regular outpatient program can last three months to over a year if a patient only attends treatment for a couple hours a week.
+A regular outpatient program can last three months to over a year if a patient only attends treatment for a couple of hours a week.

 If you or a loved one have a more severe addiction, residential rehab may be the better option since it provides 24-hour support for any of their required needs.
 However, it’s a downside being away from your job, school, friends, and family while experiencing normal life stressors in an artificial environment.
 If the addiction is more mild, an outpatient program could be a better fit.
-But this decision is ultimately best left up to to clinical professionals.
+But this decision is ultimately best left up to clinical professionals.

 The patient’s environment is another factor to consider when deciding on which form of rehab is best.
 If you have a spouse, children, and a full-time job, taking a month or so off to reside in a rehab facility may be difficult.
 However, if you are currently in a toxic environment, getting away to stay in residential rehab could be the best decision.